NCAA Season 84 basketball tournaments: Wrong uniform

 San Beda's Sam Ekwe wore a different uniform in San Beda's 71-54 victory against CSB; he instead wore the 2007 uniform.
 As a result, CSB filed a protest that could overturn San Beda's victory.

-The Management Committee forfeited San Beda's win against CSB on a decision released on July 23.
+The Management Committee reversed San Beda's win against CSB on a decision released on July 23, awarding CSB the victory.

 Awards

 The season's awardees were awarded at halftime of the first game of the finals series.
 They are: